The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildWithDocker.md

 ## Clone and Build

-### Build image generally
+### Build Docker Image

-The following instructions build the docker image with a parameterizied OS in two stages.
+The following instructions build the docker image with a parameterized OS in two stages.
-Dev stage for installing all the dependencies and packages that are needed to run OpenRoad and OpenRoad Flow Scripts.
+Dev stage for installing all the dependencies and packages that are needed to run OpenROAD and OpenROAD Flow Scripts.
-Build stage actually builds all of the binaries needed to run flows.
+The build stage actually builds all of the binaries needed to run flow (i.e., `openroad` and `yosys`).

 ``` shell
 git clone --recursive https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts